Arts & Culture Calendar for June 2026

 Theater, dance, opera

 In this performance, Bo Tarenskeen explores in a humorous and incisive way how difficult language can be.
-Against the backdrop of rising Nazism in Munich, philosophers from the Vienna Circle try to clarify everything in words.
+Against the backdrop of rising Nazism in Munich, philosophers from the Vienna Circle attempt to clarify everything in words.
 With four actors, including Tarenskeen himself, you see how the search for truth often clashes with reality.
 In addition, this performance also shows interesting historical events, which in turn provide new perspectives on the present.

 Music